vasco-oliveiraa/Personal_CRM/README.md

 If you have any questions or issues regarding the large files or DVC usage, please refer to the DVC documentation or reach out to us for assistance.

+## Usage
+Upon running the application, you will be presented with an intuitive user interface.
+Sau assists you in managing your contacts and interactions effectively.
+It automatically identifies contacts with whom you have had minimal recent interaction and generates conversation starters to initiate engaging discussions.
+Simply select a contact, review the suggested message, and send it to rekindle the conversation.

+## Contributing
+We welcome contributions and ideas from the community!
+If you have any suggestions, feature requests, or bug reports, please reach out to us.
+You can contribute to Sau by submitting pull requests or contacting us with your ideas for further improvement.
+Let's work together to make Sau even better!

+## License
+MIT License

+## Contact
+For any questions, suggestions, or support, please feel free to reach out to me at [vasco.oliveira260@gmail.com].